moraleAK/spring-boot-intergration/README.md

-# blog-share
+# spring boot integration
-spring boot demo
+The project is a demo of spring boot,just for study.
-hibernate jdbc
+It integrates the common modules like mysql, hibernate, redis, amq  etc.